tjjlemaire/WebSONIC/README.md

 Installation
 ==================

-Open a terminal.

-Activate a Python3 environment if needed:
+From a terminal, activate a Python3 environment if needed:

 	source <path_to_virtual_env>/bin activate